yasir-shahzad/SIM800C-Module/README.md

 - **TCP/IP, HTTP, FTP Protocols** 🌐 for versatile data communication over the internet.
 - **SMS and Voice Call Support** 📞 for messaging and voice applications.
 - **Onboard 5V to 3.3V Regulator** 🔋 ensuring stable power for the module.
-- **Antenna Connector** 📡 for extended network range.
+- **Antenna Connector** 📡 I-PEX antenna connector for extended network range.
 - **Power Saving Mode** ⚡ to reduce power consumption during idle periods.
-- **I2C, UART, and SPI Interfaces** 🔗 for seamless communication with other devices.
 - **Status Indicators** 💡 for network and power statuses.
 - **Compact Form Factor** 📏 ideal for embedded and IoT projects.